 We encourage everyone to always carry the 10 Essentials for backcountry safety in your pack – whether you’re out training or adventuring on your own or with friends, or participating in one of our extensively marked races, you can never predict what might happen.
 Learn more about the 10 Essentials in this article by North Shore Rescue.

-PNW Trailrunners are leading an orientation run on March 12th.
+PNW Trailrunners will lead an orientation run likely in March.
 Please click here for details.